-Carrie Fisher dies at 60 years old
+Carrie Fisher dies at 60

-Nation & World Carrie Fisher dies at 60 years old Originally published December 27, 2016 at 10:35 amUpdated December 27, 2016 at 11:05 am Carrie Fisher dies at 60 years oldBack to story Restart gallery More Photo Galleries Photos: Santa sleds, snowboards and surfs around the world Photos of the Day: Nov.
-3, 2016 Photos of the Day: Nov.
-1, 2016 Related Stories Tribal corporation sues Wisconsin city over power plant Ford Fusion, Mercury Milan cars investigated for brake issue Share story By Courtney Riffkin Related Stories Tribal corporation sues Wisconsin city over power plant December 27, 2016 Ford Fusion, Mercury Milan cars investigated for brake issue December 27, 2016 “Watership Down”author Richard Adams has died age age 96 December 27, 2016 Feds say 3 hacked law firms’ networks, made insider trades December 27, 2016 More Photo Galleries Photos: Santa sleds, snowboards and surfs around the world Photos of the Day: Nov.
-3, 2016 Photos of the Day: Nov.
-1, 2016 Courtney Riffkin: 206-464-2203 or criffkin@seattletimes.com; on Twitter: @SeaTimesPhoto.
+Nation & World Carrie Fisher dies at 60 Originally published December 27, 2016 at 10:35 amUpdated December 27, 2016 at 1:50 pm Share story By Courtney Riffkin Related Stories Optimism at last for American jailed in Egypt, her family December 28, 2016 GPS monitoring ordered last week for man charged in slaying December 28, 2016 Town rallies behind disabled veteran who lost home in a fire December 28, 2016 Germany: Suspected contact of Berlin attacker arrested December 28, 2016 More Photo Galleries Photos: Santa sleds, snowboards and surfs around the world Photos of the Day: Nov.
+3, 2016 Courtney Riffkin: 206-464-2203 or criffkin@seattletimes.com; on Twitter: @SeaTimesPhoto.
 View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
 Next StoryFeds say 3 hacked law firms’ networks, made insider trades Previous StoryWisconsin increases some drunken driving penalties on Jan.
 1

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.